 - Spare screws or replacements for equipment that commonly breaks

-Please follow our Sanglards Ski Hire link below to access your 15% discount (more in quieter periods), or tell them in the shop you have a booking with High Mountain Guides for the same discount.
+Please follow our Sanglards Ski Hire link below to access your 15% discount on equipment booked online, or tell them in the shop you have a booking with High Mountain Guides for the same discount.
 Sanglard’s have shops in Chamonix, Argentiere Les Grands Montets & Vallorcine.